jemccullough/agendas-repo/README.md

+# Alfresco Repo Municipal Agendas Module

+Content model and webscripts to provide a management and presentation system for municipal agendas.

+//see Alfresco Share Municipal Agendas Module for additional management features.

 # Alfresco Platform JAR Module - SDK 3

 To run use `mvn clean install -DskipTests=true alfresco:run` or `./run.sh` and verify that it